Kaldei/Kaldei/README.md

 ## Hello 👋
 👨‍💻 I'm a French student in computer engineering school and I'm aiming for a cybersecurity specialization.
 Feel free to have a look at my work! 👨‍💻

-🔎 I'm currently looking for a Cybersecurity Internship from October 2021 to February 2022. 🔎

 ## My Repos 📕
 On my GitHub you will find my school and personal projects.